 A thief (Kagemusha) who looks like an aged warlord is taken by the clan to play that lord so other clans believe he is still in power, to avoid being overthrown.

 The actual lord eventually dies and the thief is actually put in the real position of power.
 He enjoys his new position until he ends up having to fight and compete against a rival clan.

 The Best Japanese Samurai Movies

-So that’s my choice of some of my favourite samurai movies.
-I could have included a bunch more but this is all you will need to get the best from Japanese samurai movie genre.
+So that’s my choice of some of my favourite Japanese samurai movies.
+I could have included a bunch more but this is all you will need to get the best from the samurai movies genre.

-If you want more ideas for movies in Japan then check out my post on 10 movies to watch before going to Japan.
+If you want more ideas for movies about Japan. then check out 10 movies to watch before going to Japan.

 *I own none of the images in this post.
 They are used in fair use terms to discuss the movies.